 The coffee in the Dominican Republic is strong and will wake you up.
 The good news for those that need it, they do have lactose-free milk available.

-The Hilton La Romana Resort is overlooking and set on Playa Bayahibe.
+The Hilton La Romana Resort is overlooking and is set on Playa Bayahibe.
 This sandy Caribbean beach will not disappoint.
-The moment you lay your eyes on the cerulean blue water, you will instantly feel at ease and you will glow with happiness.
-The water is also so warm and yet refreshing on those hot and humid days.
+The moment you lay your eyes on the cerulean blue water, you will instantly feel at ease and glow with happiness.
+The water is warm yet refreshing on those hot and humid days.

-With the Hilton La Romana all-inclusive package, the following water activities are included.
-Scuba Caribe (tour company that works with the Hilton) is right on the beach behind Chinola Restaurant and they will help set you up.
+Scuba Caribe (a tour company that works with the Hilton) is right on the beach behind Chinola Restaurant, and they will help set you up.

 - Pedal Boats

-We spent the majority of our days on the beach if we weren’t on a tour.
-While we do live in California with a beautiful coastline, the water is normally freezing and it’s not in the Caribbean.
+While we do live in California with a beautiful coastline, the water is normally freezing, and it’s not in the Caribbean.
 All we wanted was to spend our time on the beach relaxing, snorkeling, and swimming.

 Tours and Excursions

-The resort will have tours and excursions team members walk around at the beach selling you tours they offer.
+The resort will have tours and excursions team members walk around the beach, selling you the tours they offer.
 While friendly, we highly suggest you go directly to Scuba Caribe on the beach for any water-related tours.

-Most of the tours like the sunset tour, a day trip to Catalina Island, or Sanoa Island that involves a boat will be led by Scuba Caribe.
+Most tours like the sunset tour, a day trip to Catalina Island, or Sanoa Island that involves a boat, will be led by Scuba Caribe.
 You can book directly through them for the same price or sometimes less.

 The Scuba Caribe staff is amazing.
 We went out with them a few times.
-Each and every time, we had a fabulous time.
+Every time, we had a fabulous time.